Cruise (Akina Nakamori album)

 Cruise is the fourteenth studio album by Japanese singer Akina Nakamori.
 It was released on 25 July 1989 under the Warner Pioneer label.
 The album includes lead single Liar.
-It was released after Nakamori's suicide attempt.
+It was released after Nakamori's suicide attempt and a fashion book which was released in limited editions.

+While Nakamori was still recording in United States, Nakamori herself ditched the abrasive and overproduction of her previous albums such as Stock and Femme Fatale but except for a few tracks such as Ranbi and a newly reissued track Blue On Pink which it features more guitar solos.

+Cruise is a ballad album that incorporates genres such as smooth jazz, sophisti-pop, r&b and adult contemporary while most of the lyrical content such as Nakamori disillusioned with love, infidelity and personal relationships which many of her songwriters had interpreted her personal status as well.

+After the album was released, it became her most highest charting album for several weeks after Crimson, this was her final studio album with Warner until her return in 2024 before her departure to MCA Victor during hiatus.

 Background

-Cruise was the final studio album released under the label of Warner Pioneer.
+Cruise was the final studio album released under the label of Warner Pioneer until she returned in 2024.

 The album was recorded at The Hit Factory Studio in New York, 3-4 April 1989.
 The album content is similar to her previously released studio album Crimson, which has only slow and medium melodies and singing with whisper voice (with the exception of Liar, which in the chorus part she used vibrato).

 The title track Akai Fushigi was once used in the earlier published track list of the studio album Fushigi.
 It's unknown whenever the melody line is same or different during that time.

 As well as domestic music writers, several international writers were involved in the recording of Cruise, such as a Brazilian singer-songwriter Osny Mello and British songwriter Nicky Wood.

 After the album's release, Nakamori took a one-year hiatus from her music activities and made her comeback in 1990 with the single Dear Friend.
 However, her hiatus had violated the terms of her contract with Warner Pioneer, resulting in the contract not being renewed.
 Nakamori's next studio album was therefore not released until 1993, under the MCA Records label.

 In 1999, numerous tracks from the album were remixed for inclusion in the limited-edition box set "Collection 1982-1991."
 In a 2024 reissue of the album, the mixes will be included and available to public for the first time since its release with subtitle Collection 1982-1991 version with the exception of Sayonara ja Owaranai (has a different intro) and Close Your Eyes (Akina's vocals were lowered and the volume of the instruments can be heard clearly).